 2. You need to scroll down to the Membership requests section and then click on Ask Questions button over there.

 3. On the new page, you will be able to add group rules as well as different group membership question types as shown in the image below.

-.4.
-Clicking on the ask question button loads a popup that let you add the different kind of membership question types for your new group members to choose from.
+4. Clicking on the ask question button loads a popup that let you add different kind of membership question types for your new group members to choose from.